-Sebastien wished she, too, could grab the paper for herself, but he was too far away.
+Sebastien wished she, too, could grab the paper for herself, but Damien was too far away.
 “What does it say?” she demanded.

-Damien’s eyes stopped flicking back and forth over the words.
-He closed them for a few achingly drawn-out heartbeats, reached up trembling fingers to smooth back his hair, and then returned his gaze to the top of the page and began to read aloud.
+Damien’s eyes stopped racing back and forth over the words.
+He closed them for a few achingly drawn-out heartbeats and reached up with trembling fingers to smooth back his hair.

 Corrupted Magics Led to Rafton Street Aberrant Incident, Seven Dead

 Readers may remember the rogue magic incident of six weeks prior, many being woken from their sleep to the disquieting sirens.
-While speculation and rumors surrounding the events of that evening on Rafton Street have abounded, the investigation report carried out by the coppers and the Red Guard has now been completed and released.
-You are reading it first, here in the Daily Sun.
+While speculation and rumors surrounding the events of that evening on Rafton Street have abounded, the investigation carried out by the coppers and the Red Guard has now been completed and their report released.
+You are reading it first, here in The Daily Sun.

 On that foggy evening, seven people died, including one copper, two civilians, and the University student whose self-destruction caused most of the damage.
 Photographs of the site and victims have been restricted, but according to the investigation report and eyewitness accounts from the family whose home was broken into and destroyed, those deaths were appalling and brutal.
 “My husband unraveled like a spool of thread,” Molly Harper said, sobbing as she struggled to get through her interview with this reporter.